Windscreen Replacement Insurance

-Does car insurance cover broken glass?
+Does car insurance cover broken windscreens?

 How do insurers replace broken glass?